togostanza/togostanza/doc/Getting-Started.md

 }
 ```

 This defines the behavior of the stanza.
-When the stanza is embedded, this function is called.
+When the stanza is embedded, `render()` method of this class is called.

-This function defines how the stanza works.
-The parameters passed to the stanza are accessible via `params` (the second argument of the function).
+The class defines how the stanza works.
+The parameters passed to the stanza are accessible via `this.params`.

-Calling `stanza.render()` renders the stanza, using `templates/stanza.html.hbs` template with `parameters`.
+Calling `this.renderTemplate()` renders the stanza, using `templates/stanza.html.hbs` template with `parameters`.

-In this example, we generate the greeting message interpolating `params['say-to']` and use the `greeting` in the view template, `stanza.html.hbs`.
+In this example, we generate the greeting message interpolating `this.params['say-to']` and use the `greeting` in the view template, `stanza.html.hbs`.

-Since we have specified `string` as the type of `say-to` parameter in metadata (as the value for `stanza:type`), `params['say-to']` will come as a string as passed to stanza.
+Since we have specified `string` as the type of `say-to` parameter in metadata (as the value for `stanza:type`), `this.params['say-to']` will come as a string as passed to stanza.
 See [Reference](./Reference.md#possible-values-for-stanzatype) for details.

 ### View template